 In Singapore, stamp duty is payable on a transfer of shares in a Singapore company or a transfer of real property (which would include leasehold property) in Singapore.
-The transferee is liable to pay the stamp duty under the Stamp Duties Act, Chapter 312 of Singapore.
+The transferee is liable to pay the stamp duty under Chapter 312 of the Singapore Stamp Duties Act.

-In respect of a transfer of shares in a Singapore company pursuant to a Share Sale, stamp duty is payable on the contract or agreement for the sale of the shares or the instrument of transfer of the shares (i.e. the share transfer form), whichever is executed first, at the rate of 0.2% of (a) the consideration paid for the transfer of the shares, or (b) the net asset value of such shares, whichever is the higher.
+In respect of a transfer of shares in a Singapore company pursuant to a share sale, stamp duty is payable on the instrument for the conveyance, assignment or transfer of the shares (ie, the share transfer form), at the rate of 0.2 per cent of

+- (a) the consideration paid for the transfer of the shares; or - (b) the net asset value of such shares, whichever is the higher, and may be liable to additional conveyance duties.

-In respect of a transfer of real property pursuant to a Business Sale, stamp duty is payable on documents executed for the transfer of the real property, generally at the rate of 3% of the purchase price or the market value of the property, whichever is the higher.
+In respect of a transfer of real property pursuant to a business sale, stamp duty is payable on the execution of the sale and purchase agreement for the transfer of the real property, generally at the average rate of 3 per cent of the purchase price or the market value of the property, whichever is the higher.

 The Singapore Government has enacted various tax measures to discourage speculation in the property market in Singapore.
-This may affect a Business Sale where the assets transferred include real property zoned or used for industrial or residential purposes.
-If the real property is property zoned or used for industrial purposes, seller's stamp duty of up to 15% of the sale price or the market value of the property, whichever is the higher, may be applicable if the Business Sale occurs within three years of the acquisition of the property by the seller.
-Similarly, if the real property is property zoned or used for residential purposes, seller's stamp duty of up to 12% of the sale price or the market value of the property, whichever is the higher, may be applicable if the Business Sale occurs within three years of the acquisition of the property by the seller.
+This may affect a business sale where the assets transferred include real property zoned or used for industrial or residential purposes.
+If the real property is property zoned or used for industrial purposes, seller's stamp duty of up to 15 per cent of the sale price or the market value of the property, whichever is the higher, may be applicable if the business sale occurs within three years of the acquisition of the property by the seller.
+Similarly, if the real property is property zoned or used for residential purposes, seller's stamp duty of up to 12 per cent of the sale price or the market value of the property, whichever is the higher, may be applicable if the business sale occurs within three years of the acquisition of the property by the seller.
 Additional buyer's stamp duty may also be applicable to the buyer if the real property is property zoned or used for residential purposes.
-If the buyer is an entity (not an individual person), the rate of additional buyer's stamp duty is 15% of the purchase price or the market value of the property, whichever is the higher.
+If the buyer is an entity (not an individual person and not a housing developer), the rate of additional buyer's stamp duty is 35 per cent of the purchase price or the market value of the property, whichever is the higher.